Many European Engines are Harmed by

 Overall, the API’s system of Licensing oil-label trademarks to show minimal performance is questionably risky for consumers, while Amsoil’s reputation for pursuing extreme excellence appears well founded.
 Formulated with top-of-the-line synthetic base stocks and robust cutting-edge additive packages, AMSOIL synthetic motor oils provide superior protection and performance over competing synthetic and conventional motor oils and meet or exceed the most stringent European oil specifications.

 AMSOIL synthetic motor oils provide superior protection and performance in both foreign and domestic automobiles for extended drain intervals of up to 35,000 miles or one year, whichever comes first.
 [Due to increasingly harsh demands of the engine environment in meeting later emissions requirements and fuel economy mandates, AMSOIL’s Signature Series synthetic engine oils have been de-rated to 25,000 miles (17,000 miles severe service) or longer as indicated with oil sampling analysis.
-However, you don’t need to run long drain intervals to benefit from the extreme superiority of AMSOIL formulations: they deliver 75% wear rate reductions with 2-10% fuel economy improvements.]
+However, you do not need to run long drain intervals to benefit from the extreme superiority of AMSOIL formulations: they deliver 75% wear rate reductions with 2-10% fuel economy improvements.]

 Questions and Answers about Amsoil AFL 5W-40 European Formula: